 I often run into concrete that is just “done.”
-I note it mainly because it has become a trip hazard.
-A wise man once told me that there are 2 things certain about concrete: 1.
+I note it mainly because cracks in concrete have become a trip hazard.
+A wise man once told me that there are two things certain about concrete: 1.
 It will crack.
 2. I can’t remember the second thing.
 So, if we can put a man on the moon, why can’t we make concrete that won’t crack?
 The answer to this is more complicated than I can cover in this blog.
-I also don’t actually know the answer so I will just blame it on being too complicated.
+I also don’t actually know the answer, so I will just blame it on being too complicated.

-Here are a couple recent finds using my new thermal imaging camera:
+Here are a couple recent finds using my new imaging camera:

 Overheated wiring- Microwave being used on an undersized wire and breaker.